 This patient highlights the benefits that can be achieved by streamlining reconstruction as part of the initial resection surgery, which is possible for many patients these days.
 She achieved good oncologic and aesthetic outcomes with a good prognosis for her breast cancer.

 The rate of breast reconstruction in Australia remains low, despite its proven benefits and strong worldwide recommendations in support of reconstruction.
-Oncoplastic Breast Surgeons can help improve access to this procedure for the majority of patients and improve the overall uptake and streamlining of breast Reconstruction in the treatment of breast cancer.
+Breast cancer surgeons in Sydney and all over Australia can help improve access to this procedure for the majority of patients and improve the overall uptake and streamlining of breast reconstruction in the treatment of breast cancer.

 1 Williams P, Rankin N, Redman S et al. National Consumer Survey of the Perceptions of Care of Women with Breast Cancer.
 Canberra: National Breast Cancer Centre, 2003